Stan Twitter: Culture

 Stan Twitter has been noted for its extremely fanatic culture and behavior.
-Vanity Fair highlighted American pop singers Ariana Grande, Taylor Swift, and Korean groups like BTS as artists who have "extremely fanatic fanbases".
+Vanity Fair highlighted American pop singers Ariana Grande and Taylor Swift, as well as the K-pop group BTS as artists who have "extremely fanatic fanbases".
 Vanity Fair also credited those fanbases and "stan culture and its associated engines" with helping propel the popularity of music videos for those artists.

 Stan Twitter has also been highlighted for commonly sharing memes within respective communities and utilizing a particular vernacular and terminology.
-Online stan accounts are frequently run by impassioned teenagers, and they can "take on a corporate monotone on par with many singers' own junket."
+Online stan accounts are frequently run by impassioned teenagers, who often add a distinct touch to their tweets, in contrast to "anonymous accounts jockeying to be the most official unofficial fan source" that can "take on a corporate monotone on par with many singers' own junket."
 An artist's fanbase is often attached to a nickname used in the media, and in some cases given by the artists themselves.
+Some social media accounts focused on delivering film, music, and miscellaneous celebrity news, such as Pop Crave, Pop Base, and Film Updates, have been recognized as relevant outlets and aggregators within these stan communities.

 Some outlets have also touched on stans being "toxic" in their fanaticism.
 The subculture has been noted by the BBC for displaying a trend of "toxic fandom" which includes fans joining to bully or harass others in the name of an artist.
-Entertainment Weekly cited Jordan Miller as stating "[Stans] will eat their own"; Miller runs BreatheHeavy.com, "a pop music website that for many years was the premier Britney Spears fansite."
+Entertainment Weekly quoted Jordan Miller as stating "[Stans] will eat their own"; Miller runs BreatheHeavy.com, "a pop music website that for many years was the premier Britney Spears fansite."

 El Hunt of NME wrote "most of the time, stanning is harmless.
 It's old-fashioned fandom for the internet age.
 But often, stanning manifests as a kind of blind, unquestioning devotion – the kind of thing that leads the BTS Army to talk about their idols like they're gods on earth who can't be criticised," and added that "at its worst, [stanning] can lead to threatening behaviour, mob-handed bullying and it can even turn on the object of affection."

+Stans are consumers of a particular medium, whether they are consuming music of their favorite artists, stories written by their favorite writers, or video content by their favorite online content creators.
+The evolution of the online space has created opportunities for fans to become active consumers, thus enriching their fan experience.
+The stan culture on Twitter has also found its way onto other social media platforms, for example, influencing the "#floptok" community on TikTok.
+The community has created in-jokes centered around Floptropica.
+Described by The Guardian as "a beautiful testament to the power of the digital hivemind and it's so ridiculously stupid", Floptropica is a fictional nation with a community-developed history that "[claims] unwitting and oblivious real-life people as figureheads".